Presbyopia Garmin Watch Face app

 Eldes: | Design and Development |

 Simple and large.
-Seeing the time and date... without glasses!
+See the time and date... without glasses!

-To prevent wear down the display and save battery power, watches with an AMOLED display typically turn off the screen when not in use.
+To preserve battery power and prevent screen burn-in, watches with AMOLED displays typically turn off the screen when not in use.

-For this type of watches, Garmin's Connect IQ has special rules for apps when the watch enters always-on mode:
+For this type of watch, Garmin's Connect IQ has special rules for apps when the watch enters always-on mode:

-- no pixel can be lit for more than 3 minutes
+- No pixel can remain lit for more than 3 minutes.

 Settings

-The Presbyopia app allows the user to modify a set of properties via the mobile phone:
+The Presbyopia app allows users to modify a set of properties via their mobile phones:

-- Top field: defines which information will be displayed above the time (battery level, date, step counter or heart rate).
+- Top field: Choose which information will be displayed above the time (battery level, date, step counter, or heart rate).

-- Bottom field: defines which information will be displayed below the time (battery level, date, step counter or heart rate).
+- Bottom field: Choose which information will be displayed below the time (battery level, date, step counter, or heart rate).

-- Use leading zero: if on, displays a leading zero to always keep the same number of digits in numeric fields.
+- Use leading zero: When enabled, a leading zero is displayed to always maintain the same number of digits in numeric fields.

-- Keep the display always on (just for MIP screens): if on, it always keeps the display in high power mode (this option does not work for watches with an LCD or AMOLED type screen).
+- Keep the display always on (for MIP screens only): When enabled, the display remains in high power mode at all times (this option does not work for watches with an LCD or AMOLED screen).

 Download